 “Dr. Sharpless’ deep scientific background and expertise will make him a strong leader for FDA,” said Azar.
 “There will be no let-up in the agency’s focus, from ongoing efforts on drug approvals and combating the opioid crisis to modernizing food safety and addressing the rapid rise in youth use of e-cigarettes.”

-There is no reason to think Sharpless will veer far from Gottlieb’s vision for FDA tobacco and vape regulation.
+There is no reason to think Sharpless will veer far from Gottlieb’s vision for FDA tobacco and vape and e-cigarette regulation.
 In fact, the White House has made it clear that the Trump administration will follow Gottlieb’s lead.

 In addition to the appointment of Sharpless, the administration announced a proposed budget Monday that included $100 million in new user fees for the vaping industry, and Azar has said that there are no plans to change course on regulation of vaping products.
 Financial analysts agree that the administration, which arrived promising fewer regulations, is unlikely to shift course now.